 Never burn poison oak.
 The toxic oils are released into the air through the smoke particles.

 How to Remove Poison Oak

 There are two different ways to remove poison oak: manually, or with herbicides.
 The advantage of manual removal is that you can do it any time during the year, whereas herbicide applications need to be timed according to the growing stage of the plant.
-More details can be found in this article How to Get Rid of Poison Oak.

-Varieties of Poison Oak
+Types of Poison Oak